 If you run an ecommerce site, then you know that it’s important to make sure that your products show up in the organic search results ahead of your competitors–especially if your competitor is selling the same products.
+We call that ecommerce search engine optimization.
 Optimizing your ecommerce web site for the search engines can be tricky at times, so we’ll examine what’s really required in order for your products to rank better than your competitor’s products in the organic search results.

-Optimizing an ecommerce site isn’t that different than optimizing any other type of web site.
+Optimizing an ecommerce site, performing ecommerce search engine optimization, isn’t that different than optimizing any other type of web site.
 In order for a page to rank well in the organic search results, the page needs a few things: a good title tag that includes the keywords you’re targeting (typically the product name), good content on the page that includes the appropriate keywords, and links from other web pages to that web page.
 And in order for the page to remain in the search engines’ indexes, the page cannot be a duplicate of any other page on the internet.

 Search Engine Friendly